Sonnet 459

 Rude, radiant, replete with sovereign grace;

-Or slinks away from that bold fearsome face.
+Or slinks away from that bold, fearsome face.

-A God to whom once mighty Egypt bowed,
+A god before whom mighty Egypt bowed,

-Where basted backs raised sepulchers of stone
+Where burdened backs raised sepulchers of stone

-That haughty kings might rest forever proud
+So haughty kings might rest forever proud

 So rises now the glory and the power,

-His gaudy gaze and galvanizing glower
+His burning glare and galvanizing glower

-To animate all minions meek or grand.
+To animate all minions—meek or grand.

-Ascension granted daily without strife;
+Ascension granted daily without strife—

-The uncontested sovereign of all life.
+The uncontested emperor of life.

 © Loubert S Suddaby.
 All Rights Reserved.